MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/finance-operations-integration-setup.md

 ### Align the work order to projects

-The **Finance and Operations project** field in Dynamics 365 Field Service is a required field when [creating a work order](finance-operations-integration-create-wo.md).
+The **Finance and Operations project** field in Dynamics 365 Field Service is a required field when the work order's **System Status** is **Posted**.
 This field defines what project the work order is aligned with.
 Your organization can capture this value manually or can build automated logic to populate a value, which aligns with that organization's business processes.

+Once populated, the integration synchronizes the work order with the selected project, creating a subproject in the finance and operations applications.
+The work order/subproject alignment is essential to ensure all work order transactions are correctly placed in the Enterprise resource planning (ERP).
+By default, the subproject name is based on the work order number.
+Once the subproject is created through the synchronization transaction, the subproject is associated with the work order in Field Service.

 ## See also